 Your task for this assignment is to write a program that will take a list of courses and their pre-requisites as input, and print out a topological ordering that one can take the courses in without violating any pre-requisites.
 If the set of courses can not be taken in any order, you should print out that there is no way to take those courses.

 Your program will be given the name of an input file on the command line.
 The file consists of a list of courses with their pre-requisites in the following format:

 Each course will be specified with four letters followed by 3 digits.
 Some courses will of course have no pre-requisites.
-There will be no more than 100 courses total.
-Here is an input file representing the CS courses given above.
-Here is an input file with a cycle.
-There is no topological ordering possible for this input.
+Below are three sample input files:

 One algorithm for topological sorting is given below:

-Submit your program by emailing your source files to firstname.lastname@example.org.
+When you are done, submit your program by emailing your code to email@example.com.